 MENTOR ME CAREERS

 So, you are planning to join some financial modeling course but are unsure about the correct financial modelling syllabus.
-Before you decide to pursue any, its essential to understand the relevant financial modelling course syllabus in detail.
+Before you decide to pursue any.
+Firstly, it’s essential to understand the relevant financial modelling course syllabus in detail.

 • Helped a client with deciding on starting a sugar cane factory.